BuildingSync/schema/proposals/2018/Rename Root Element.md

 4) transferring building data for use in M&V IPMVP Option C/D type analysis
 5) exporting a benchmarking building from SEED.

-Existing root sequence for BuildingSync are:
+Prior root sequence for BuildingSync are:

 ```bash
 Audits/Audit/Sites/Site/Facilities